 Treatment

 OI is treated primarily by managing fractures and promoting as much mobility and independence as possible.
 Prolonged immobility can further weaken bones and lead to muscle loss, weakness, and more fractures.
-Many orthopedists prefer to treat fractures with short-term immobilization in lightweight casts, splints, or braces to allow some movement as soon as possible after the fracture.
+Many orthopaedic surgeons prefer to treat fractures with short-term immobilization in lightweight casts, splints, or braces to allow some movement as soon as possible after the fracture.

 1. Healthy Lifestyle